bvibber/ogv.js/README.md

 * update webpack to 4.x
 * opus built with --enable-float-approx
 * fix display of WebM files with resolution changes
+* fix green edges on some VP9 files

 1.5.7 - 2018-02-19
 * fix for linear seek in audio/webm